POINT CHEVALIER BUNGALOW | Renovation & Contemporary Addition in collaboration with Hannah Warren Interiors

-The renovation and extension culminated in a dramatic new rear addition: a cathedral-like space with soaring vaulted ceilings that unites the kitchen, living, and dining areas.
-The design blurs the line between indoors and outdoors, creating a home that is as practical as it is visually striking.
+The centrepiece of the project is a dramatic rear addition - a cathedral-like space with soaring vaulted ceilings that draws the kitchen, living, and dining areas into one generous, light-filled whole.
+The boundary between inside and out is deliberately blurred, with the design opening fully to the garden and creating a home that is as effortless to live in as it is to look at.

 Featured in Archipro